studfaensen/prot-fin-dev/experiments/recog_with_fft/README.md

                     <td>actions.find_matches:<br><code>find_matches(fasta_file, db_in)</code></td>
                     <td>
                         <ol type="1">
-                            <li>for each protein in the file, find all match(es), using the database in <code>db_in</code>, and print only the top ten of score to stdout.
-The score consists of the JSI as first level weight and the custom score on second level</li>
+                            <li>for each protein in the file, find all match(es), using the database in <code>db_in</code>, and print them to stdout.
+The score consists of the custom score multiplied with the JSI</li>
                         </ol>
                     </td>
                 </tr>